ia7ck/pie-editor/README.md

 - Navigate to error line.
 - Fix up indent style.
 - Generate HTML from source code with syntax highlight.
-    - You can open it in browser.
+    - Then open it in browser.

 ### Keyboard shortcut